Bring the Jubilee – Book Review

 It’s 1938.
 Hodge Backmaker is a bookish, seventeen-year-old farm-boy in Poughkeepsie, USA.
 He decides to leave home and travels to New York with vague plans to gain a university education.

-Barbara succeeds in demonstrating her research is correct through building a time machine called HX1.
-When she returns safely from a trip to 1861, Hodge decides to travel back to 1863 to witness the Battle of Gettysburg…
+Barbara demonstrates her research’s correctness by building a time machine called HX1.
+When she returns safely from a trip to 1861, Hodge decides to use the time machine.
+He travels back to 1863 to witness the Battle of Gettysburg…

 Bring the Jubilee: Analysis